10 Alternatives to “Please Find Attached My Resume” (2022)

 If you’re using this term in your email, it means that you are most likely applying for a job.
 More frequently now than before, employers are asking applicants to send their resume, cover letter, and application details through a corporate email address.

 How do you do that?
-Most frequently, we see the term “please find attached my resume” — but that sounds like improper English, right?
+We frequently see the term “please find attached my resume,” — but that sounds like improper English, right?
 It is.

 Why We Use This Term